Published 2026-04-15

 FHA loans have lower down payments but higher closing costs due to upfront MIP, stricter appraisals, and fee limits.
 Here's a detailed side-by-side comparison of what you'll actually pay.

 Junk fees on your Closing Disclosure vary by state.
-This guide covers which fees to watch for in all 50 states and DC — including attorney requirements, title insurance regulation, and the most common overcharges in each market.
+Watch for in all 50 states + DC: attorney requirements, title insurance regulation, common overcharges.

 We analyzed millions of federally reported purchase mortgages to rank every major lender by the closing costs and rates borrowers actually paid.
 Here's what the data shows.